purpl3F0x/compilers/README.md

 If you want to use any other version of llvm, [Cargo.toml](./alan/Cargo.toml) of alan crate should be configured accordingly.

 In addition, llvm-sys will <u>**try**</u> to link llvm statically, (platforms such Arch will be built with dynamic llvm libraries)

+In sort, in order to fully build and run the compiler.
+The following should be available (without version prefixes or as symlinks).
+- llvm-config
+- llvm-as
+- clang

+Also (for compiling the stdlib):
+- make

 ### Building